arm61/uravu/README.md

 உறவு

+u-rav-u (from the Tamil for relationship) is a library for fitting, assessing, and optimising analytical relationships.

-uravu is a simple Python library to enable a complete workflow of Bayesian modelling and investigation of some experimental analysis.
+This simple library also enables a complete for Bayesian modelling and investigation of such relationships.
 This includes:

 - Initial maximum likelihood fitting